Call us on 01494 484800

 Located just six miles from central London, Coombe Hill provides a green haven a stones throw from the capital.

-The course of the fringe of the city, near New Makden has plenty of historical nous to shout about.
+The course of the fringe of the city, near New Malden has plenty of historical nous to shout about.
 A certain Winston Churchill was an early member, and during the second World War General Dwight Eisenhower, subsequent President of US was based at the golf course in the lead up to D-Day.

 Away from the interesting history of the course, Coombe Hill makes up for a thrilling 18 holes.
-A quartet of par 3s are generally thought of as the gem in the crown of this course, while the undulating fairways on the longer the longer holes provide a stern challenge.
+A quartet of par 3s are generally thought of as the gem in the crown of this course, while the undulating fairways on the longer holes provide a stern challenge.

-Though it may not be a Championship level test compared to some others on this list, Coombe hill is clearly popular course to play among the nation’s golfers.
+Though it may not be a Championship level test compared to some others on this list, Coombe hill is clearly a popular course to play among the nation’s golfers.

 Average score: 91.39%